EX-XDRiVER/Chart-Documentation/xdrv.md

 // CHART_BPM, is a float, and the real starting BPM of the song.
 CHART_BPM=120

+// FLASH_TRACK, is a boolean that determines if the chart is a flash track.
+It will use only 1 energy in arcade mode.
+// Currently, custom charts are not available in arcade mode.
+// Setting this to TRUE will add an icon to the chart in song select.
+FLASH_TRACK=FALSE

+// KEYBOARD_ONLY, is a boolean that determines if the chart is designed without controllers in mind.
+// Setting this to TRUE will add an icon to the chart in song select.
+KEYBOARD_ONLY=FALSE

+// ORIGINAL, is a boolean that determines if the chart uses original music from EX-XDRiVER.
+// Setting this to TRUE will add an icon to the chart in song select.
+ORIGINAL=FALSE

 // MODFILE_PATH, is a file path to the modfile .lua.
 More documentation about modfiles in mods.md.
 MODFILE_PATH=EXTREME_MODS.lua

+// RPC_HIDDEN, is a boolean that determines if the song title and artist name should be hidden on Discord Rich Presence.
+// For example, "My Cool Song Title" will become "??????????????????".
+RPC_HIDDEN=FALSE

 // DISABLE_LEADERBOARD_UPLOADING, is a boolean that disables leaderboards if enabled.
 This is used for songs like Metronome.
 // Currently, custom charts don't have leaderboards, so this is unused.
 DISABLE_LEADERBOARD_UPLOADING=FALSE

-// RPC_HIDDEN, is a boolean that determines if the song title and artist name should be hidden on Discord Rich Presence.
-// For example, "My Cool Song Title" will become "??????????????????".
-RPC_HIDDEN=FALSE

-// FLASH_TRACK, is a boolean that determines if the chart is a flash track.
-It will use only 1 energy in arcade mode.
-// Currently, custom charts are not available in arcade mode.
-FLASH_TRACK=FALSE

-// STAGE_BACKGROUND, is a string that loads a scene within the game as its background.
+// STAGE_BACKGROUND, is a string that loads a stage within the game as its background.
 // Right now 'default' is accepted, which will fall back to the default background.
 STAGE_BACKGROUND=default
 ```